Travel & Visa News

 This page contains the latest news for travellers

 The newest articles are at the top of the page.
-Sometimes the information in the newer articles supersedes information further down the page, especially in the ever changing covid situation.
+Sometimes the information in the newer articles supersedes information further down the page, especially with Thailand's ever changing visa requirements.
 Immigration requirements change on a regular basis.
 For the latest update contact us directly.

 UK Passport Warning